hussainmir234/Leanring-XML/README.md

 #XML Learning Repository

-T
-his repository is dedicated to my XML learning journey at Virtual University.
+This repository is dedicated to my XML learning journey at Virtual University.
 Here, I will be sharing concepts, assignments, examples, questions, and eventually a fully functional project.
 The purpose of uploading this repository on GitHub is to provide a learning pathway for newcomers and help them accelerate their XML learning.
 Table of Contents
 #•	Getting Started
 #•	Assignments